sorbet/sorbet/website/docs/generics.md

   are usually used as a way for an abstract parent class to require a concrete child class to pick a specific type that all instances agree on.

-> These docs frequently use "type member" (two words, no code formatting) to
-> refer to either a type member declared via `type_member` or `type_template`
-> when the question of which class owns the type variable is irrelevant.

 One way to think about it is that `type_template` is merely a shorter name for something which could have also been named `singleton_class_type_member`.
 In Sorbet's implementation, `type_member` and `type_template` are treated almost